Cuba, U.S. to discuss detente in wake of Trump election

 At a campaign rally in Miami, which has a large population of Cuban exiles, he said he would seek to reverse Obama's moves to open relations with Cuba unless its leaders allowed religious freedoms and freed political prisoners.

+A bipartisan group of U.S. congressional leaders and four Cuban entrepreneurs will hold a joint news conference on Wednesday to urge Congress to lift the U.S. embargo on Cuba.

+The Cuban entrepreneurs will also urge Trump not to reverse the thaw, according to a statement issued by the office of pro-detente Senator Patrick Leahy.

-(Reporting by Sarah Marsh, Nelson Acosta and Marc Frank in Havana, Matthew Spetalnick in Washington; Editing by Dan Grebler)
+(Additional reporting by Nelson Acosta, Frank Daniel, and Marc Frank in Havana and Patricia Zengerle in Washington; Editing by Dan Grebler)